-What will happen to CSU’s Cultural Resource Centers?
+What is the status of Cultural Resource Centers?

 We do not anticipate changes that will impact the Student Disability Center, based on the information currently available.